Inverse Regression Analysis

 In regression analysis, we want to investigate the relationship between variables.
 Regression has many applications, which occur in many fields: engineering, economics, the physical and chemical sciences, management, biological sciences, and social sciences.
 We only consider the simple linear regression model, which is a model with one regressor $X$ that has a linear relationship with a response $Y$.
 It is not always easy to measure the regressor $X$ or the response $Y$.

-We now consider a typical example for this problem.
+Let us consider a typical example of this problem.
 If $X$ is the concentration of glucose in certain substances, then a spectrophotometric method is used to measure the absorbance.
 This absorbance depends on the concentration of $X$.
 The response $Y$ is easy to measure with the spectrophotometric method, but the concentration, on the other hand, is not easy to measure.
 If we have $n$ known concentrations, then the absorbance can be measured.
-If there is a linear relation between $Y$ and $Y$, then a simple linear regression model can be made with these data.
-Suppose we have an unknown concentration, which is difficult to measure, but we can measure the absorbance of this concentration.
-Is it possible to estimate this concentration with the measured absorbance?
-This is called the calibration problem.

 Suppose, we have a linear model $Y=\beta_0+\beta_1X+e$ and we have an observed value of the response $Y$, but we do not have the corresponding value of X. How can we estimate this value of $X$?
 The two most important methods to estimate $X$ are the classical method and the inverse method.

-$Y=\hat{\beta}_0+\hat\{beta}_1X+\varepsilon,$ where $\varepsilon \tilde N(0, \, \sigma^2)$
+$Y=\hat{\beta}_0+\hat{\beta}_1X+\varepsilon,$ where $\varepsilon \tilde N(0, \, \sigma^2)$

 where the parameters $\hat{beta}_0$ and $\hat{beta}_1$ are estimated by Least Squares as $\beta_0$ and $\beta_1$.
 At least two of the $n$ values of $X$ have to be distinct, otherwise, we cannot fit a reliable regression line.
 For a given value of $X$, say $X_0$ (unknown), a $Y$ value, say $Y_0$ (or a random sample of $k$ values of $Y$) is observed at the $X_0$ value.
-The problem is to estimate $X_0$.
+For inverse regression analysis, the problem is to estimate $X_0$.
 The classical method uses a $Y_0$ value (or the mean of $k$ values of $Y_0$) to estimate $X_0$, which is then estimated by $\hat{x_0}=\frac{\hat{Y_0}-\hat{\beta_0}} {\hat{\beta_1}}$.

 The inverse estimator is the simple linear regression of $X$ on $Y$.
 In this case, we have to fit the model